Monday, September 30, 2013

 The first is the annual MeiGray Game-Worn Jersey Expo in New Jersey where the largest dealer of NHL game worn jerseys brings together collectors and dealers alike in a festival of jerseys unlike any other.

 The other event we recommend is the Minnesota Hockey Collectors Expo at Tom Reid's Hockey City Pub in St. Paul, Minnesota.
-The 10th annual Expo takes place Sunday, October 2nd from 11 AM to 6 PM.
+The 12th annual Expo takes place this coming Sunday, October 3rd from 10 AM to 6 PM.
 This event is free and features collectors bringing their favorites from their personal collection for some good old show and tell, with an emphasis on jerseys related to the Minnesota Wild, Minnesota North Stars and Minnesota Gophers, as well as many other interesting jerseys from throughout the hockey world.
-It's great opportunity to see some great game worn jerseys up close, meet some new people and perhaps add a new jersey to your collection.
+It's great opportunity to see some great game worn jerseys up close, meet some new people and perhaps add a new jersey to your collection and we'll be there as usual.

-The second annual Pittsburgh Hockey Expo is on December 17th, 2011 at the Epiphany Church Hall next to the Consol Energy Center.
+Already planned is the 8th annual Northern Virginia Game Worn Hockey Jersey Expo set for March 15th, 2014.
 Announcements and details for this and other collector meetings can be found on the forums at GameWorn.net.